 Proposal Pack Entertainment #7

 Want to get a jump start and speed up the proposal writing process?
 Consider using a product like Proposal Kit, which is designed for writing all sorts of business documents and has professional layouts to make your proposal look great.
-The product comes with hundreds of templates to cover any topic you might want to include.
+The product comes with thousands of templates to cover any topic you might want to include.

 Each template contains instructions and examples to guide you, so you'll never feel clueless about what to put on a page.
 Proposal Kit includes basic contracts that you can adapt for your own use, too.
 And as a bonus, there are also many sample proposals that you can look through to get ideas of what others have done.
 You'll find you use Proposal Kit over and over again to create winning proposals for your clients.